 Jobs in this field include:

-Health educator.Help people understand how to maintain their good health through smart diet and lifestyle choices.
+Health Educator.Help people understand how to maintain their good health through smart diet and lifestyle choices.
 You might help a doctor implement a care program for just one patient, or you might create plans for an entire community.
-The Bureau of Labor Statistics (BLS) says $53,940 is the mean annual wage.
+The BLS says $53,940 is the mean annual wage.

 Build on Your Degree